bugzilla/bugzilla/docs/en/rst/installing/iis.rst

 #############

 Bugzilla works with IIS as a normal CGI application.
-These instructions assume that you are using Windows 7.
+These instructions assume that you are using Windows 7 or Windows 10.
 Procedures for other versions are probably similar.

 Begin by starting Internet Information Services (IIS) Manager.
 :guilabel:`Start` --> :guilabel:`Administrators Tools` -->